 During the war, it became a housing ground for valuable works of art that even Nazi occupiers agreed were valuable but fell into the state’s ownership after the coup d’état by Communists only three years after the end of the war.

-Today, it is one of the most visited museums in Prague, and for good reason; its collection of Judaica (Jewish ceremonial art) is among the largest in the world.
-The museum stores its artifacts in multiple buildings that visitors are able to visit, including the Maisel, Pinkas, Spanish, and Klausen synagogues, the Jewish cemetery, and the Ceremonial Hall of the Prague Jewish Burial Society.
+Today, it is one of the most visited museums in Prague, and for a good reason.
+Its collection of Judaica (Jewish ceremonial art) is among the largest in the world.
+The museum stores its artifacts in multiple buildings that visitors can visit, including the Maisel, Pinkas, Spanish, and Klausen synagogues, the Jewish cemetery, and the Ceremonial Hall of the Prague Jewish Burial Society.

 - Address: U Staré školy 141/1, 110 00 Staré Město, Czechia